Senaith/Project-6-Autonomous-Machine-Learning/README.md

 You might also see other real root cause reports.
 If you do, they are likely due to anomalous patterns in the logs that occur during the bring-up of the new environment (Zebrium sees them as being anomalous because it doesn’t have much history to go on at this stage).
 Again, feel free to poke around.

-### Run a network corrupt choas experiment to break the Sock Shop app
+### Part 6: Run a network corrupt choas experiment to break the Sock Shop app
 Now that ML has had a chance to get a baseline of the logs, you will break the environment by running a Litmus network corruption chaos experiment.

 To start the network corruption, run: